joaorema/Git-gud/README.md

    ```

 4. **Add Your Contribution**
-   - Create a new file named `YOUR-USERNAME.md`
+   - Create a new file named `YOUR-USERNAME.c` inside contributors folder
    - Add your 42 header
    - Include a brief introduction about yourself (optional)